Boat Speed Converter Calculator

 What is the difference between true wind and apparent wind?

 True wind is the actual speed and direction of the wind relative to a stationary observer, typically reported in weather forecasts.
 Apparent wind is the wind speed and direction experienced on a moving boat, which is a combination of the true wind and the wind generated by the boat's motion.
-For example, sailing directly into a 10-knot true wind at 5 knots will result in a 15-knot apparent wind.
+For example, sailing at 6.5 knots into a 14-knot true wind at 45 degrees results in a 10.47-knot apparent wind.

 Why is Velocity Made Good (VMG) important for sailors?

 VMG measures the speed at which a boat is moving directly towards or away from a specific point, typically upwind or downwind.
-It's crucial for optimizing sailing performance, as maximizing VMG means you are making the most efficient progress towards your destination, even if your actual boat speed isn't at its peak.
-A VMG of 5 knots means you're effectively covering 5 nautical miles per hour towards your target.
+It's crucial for optimizing sailing performance, as maximizing VMG means you are making the most efficient progress towards your destination.
+At a 45-degree angle with 6.5 knots of boat speed, the VMG is 4.60 knots.

 The Speed-Length Ratio compares a boat's speed in knots to the square root of its waterline length in feet.
-A ratio around 1.2 is considered efficient for many displacement hulls.
-Ratios significantly above 1.34 often suggest the boat is either a planing hull or is being driven beyond its theoretical displacement hull speed, which typically requires more power and can be less efficient.
+A ratio around 1.30 is approaching the displacement hull limit of 1.34.
+Ratios significantly above 1.34 often suggest the boat is either a planing hull or is being driven beyond its theoretical displacement hull speed.

 How does wind angle affect boat performance calculations?

 Wind angle is critical because it dictates how much of the true wind is contributing to forward motion versus creating side force or drag.
-A wind angle of 0 degrees (dead upwind) results in zero VMG upwind, while an angle around 135-150 degrees (broad reach) often maximizes VMG downwind.
-Small changes in angle can have a significant impact on speed and efficiency.
+A wind angle of 0 degrees (dead upwind) results in zero VMG upwind, while an angle around 135-150 degrees often maximizes VMG downwind.